 History When List of Topics End of term Assessment What can a parent do to support?
-Term 1: Autumn 1 (September - October) Skills unit: Doing History Sources assessment What are the key differences between primary and secondary sources?
-Chronology Dating Autumn 2 (October - December) Reign of William I William assessment Discuss why William won the Battle of Hastings - was it more to do with luck or skill?
+Term 1: Autumn 1 (September - October) What skills do historians need?
+Sources assessment What are the key differences between primary and secondary sources?
+Analysing interpretations Chronology Dating Autumn 2 (October - December) Which invaders had the biggest impact on Britain?
+Invaders significance assessment Which settlers can you name?
+What impact did they have on Britain?
+Term 2: Spring 1 (January - February) Did the Normans bring a truckload of trouble to England?
+Impact of William I assessment Discuss why William won the Battle of Hastings - was it more to do with luck or skill?
 Explain the following words: Conquest, Feudal system, Domesday book and rebellion.
-Term 2: Spring 1 (January - February) The murder of Becket.
-King John and the Magna Carta Beckett and Magna Carta assessment Why is the Magna Carta such an important document?
-Why was Beckett murdered?
-Spring 2 (February - April) The importance of religion in the medieval period Religion assessment Why did people believe in heaven and hell?
-What role did the church play in everyday life?
-Term 3: Summer 1 (April - May) The Black Death and the Peasants Revolt.
+Spring 2 (February - April) Where did true power lie in the Medieval period?
+Religion / Monarchy / People assessment Why did people believe in heaven and hell?
+What role did the Church play in everyday life?
+How powerful were the people?
+How powerful was the Monarchy?
+Term 3: Summer 1 (April - May) What was the impact of revolt and war in the 14 th century?
 Black Death and Peasants Revolt assessment Explain three things that people in the Medieval period thought caused the Black Death.
 Explain why the peasants were unhappy with King Richard II.
-Summer 2 (May - July) Early Tudors End of Year Assessment.
-Henry VII - battle for the throne.
-Henry VIII - break from Rome.
-Edward VI and Mary I What types of questions will be on the exam?
+Summer 2 (May - July) Was the Tudor period a 'golden age'?
+End of Year Assessment.
+Can you name all the Tudor monarchs?
+Do you think they were successful?
+What types of questions will be in the exam?
 How do you answer an evaluation question well?

-BBC www.bbc.co.uk/history/forkids

-Oak National Academy
+BBC www.bbc.co.uk/history/forkids Oak National Academy